ten3roberts/ivy/README.md

 Ivy Engine is built around an Entity Component System (ECS) using Flax, enabling efficient data-oriented programming.
 It features a modular crate structure, allowing developers to pick and choose components for their projects.
 The engine supports WebGPU-based rendering, physics with Rapier3D, async asset loading, and more.

-Whether you're building a game, simulation, or interactive 3D application, Ivy provides the tools to create performant, scalable Rust applications.
+Whether you're building a game, simulation, or interactive 3D application, Ivy enables the creation of performant, scalable Rust applications.

 ## Key Features